Clean, healthful, nourishing foods

 Selecting foods is very simple, as each food item has an add and subtract function below the item image and the shopping cart automatically populates with a pop-up in the upper right-hand corner, making it easy to see what you have in your cart.

 When you click on the food icon, you are redirected to a dedicated page that has a large colorful photo, information about the dish, nutrition facts, ingredients, and customer reviews.

-It’s important to note that if you live outside of California, you must have a minimum order of $95 to meet shipping requirements.
-Once you meet that minimum, shipping is automatically included in that figure.
+It’s important to note that if you live outside of California, you must have a minimum order of $95 and will be charged $25 shipping fee.
+For orders $150 and over, shipping is automatically included in that figure.